Online Course Development Process

 The department reviews the course content to verify compliance with department standards and learning objectives.
 OIT will send the Beta Test report to the department chair or department designee.
 The department is responsible for working with the faculty member to review the beta test report.
 If the department is not satisfied with the course content, they will work with the course designer and/or OIT to make necessary changes.
 If the department is satisfied that the course meets department standards, they will sign a form approving the quality and rigor of the course and stating that it meets the department learning objectives.
 The form is returned to the CEL Director for final review.

 The course will be piloted the first semester it is taught in the online environment.
 Approximately three weeks after the start of the semester or session, students are asked to voluntarily complete a course design survey.
 Survey feedback will be shared with the designer, OIT, and the Director of CEL.
 The designer should review the feedback collected in the design survey to determine if any changes need to be made in the course.
-Once any corrective actions are addressed and corrected on the design survey, the course is fully approved to be offered online and the final portion of the stipend will be released.
+Once any corrective actions are addressed and corrected on the design survey, the course is fully approved to be offered online.